tamucc-comp-bio/classroom_repo_2024/lectures/lecture01.md

 ls
 ```

-> `pwd` lists the present working directory
-> `ls` lists the contents of the present working directory
+> `pwd` lists the present working directory, `ls` lists the contents of the present working directory

 > [!TIP]
 > clear the screen with `ctrl + L` keystroke